Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 | MRI | Rs 8,000–12,000 | Rs 10,000–15,000 | Rs 14,000–25,000 |

 First, the headline rate is the smallest part of an ICU bill.
 At Bir, the Rs 3,000 per-day ICU charge is heavily subsidised by the government, and the consumables, medicines, and diagnostics that go with a critical admission are also drawn from the essential drugs list at no cost to indigent patients.
-At a private hospital, the bed is one line item — consumables (Rs 2,000–10,000 per day at minimum), medicines outside the formulary, lab tests, specialist consults (often Rs 1,500–3,500 per round), and procedure fees stack on top.
+At a private hospital, the bed is one line item.
+Consumables (Rs 2,000–10,000 per day at minimum), medicines outside the formulary, lab tests, specialist consults (often Rs 1,500–3,500 per round), and procedure fees stack on top.

-Second, the "free" at Bir is conditional.
+Second, "free" at Bir is conditional.
 You need a recommendation letter citing financial constraint, your case must fit the indigent-patient policy, and the procedure must be on the listed schedule.
 A patient who walks in without that paperwork is billed on a separate non-subsidised schedule.
 Bring documentation; it changes the bill.

 What the National Health Insurance Program actually pays